c-toolbox/C-Play/docs/guides/settings/audio.md

 ![Audio settings](../../assets/ui/settings/audio.png)

-The audio settings within C-Play let's you choose audio output, trhrough either a found device or a using a specific audio driver.
+The audio settings within C-Play let's you choose audio output, through either a found device or a using a specific audio driver.

 If the *"Use custom audio output*" is not selected, it utilizes the system default.
 When selected, the first choice is to try and detect a JACK device, but the drop-down list should also include devices located on the system.
 In some cases trying to find an audio driver instead of an device is preferred, but targeting a device solves most use cases.